sujal128005/limen/README.md

 This runs a persistent Node process on purpose.
 The chain is an in-process EVM, so a serverless target cannot host it: there is no process to keep the chain alive between requests.

 Set `DATABASE_URL` to any Postgres if you want state to survive a restart, and `LIMEN_SESSION_SECRET` so a restart does not sign all three desks out mid-demo.
 Everything else is optional.

+`.github/workflows/containment.yml` runs alongside deployment as a CI gate; it does not itself deploy anything.

 ---